vmware-archive/cbapi/sensor_apis/README.md

 - `working_directory`: An optional parameter to specify the working directory of the executable
 - `output_file`: An option file that STDERR and STDOUT will be redirected to.

+#### memdump
+- `name`: “memdump”
+- `object`: the path to save the resulting memory dump
+- `commpress`: "true" or "false" - an optional parameter to specify whether to compress resulting memory dump

 ### Command results

 The command result object contents vary per built-in command.